NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/Telekinetic Converters.md

 **Requirements** You have a spellcasting class feature and have an unexpended spell slot of 5th level or higher

-**Effect** You cast your choice of [[Spells/Telekinetic Haul|Telekinetic Haul]] or [[Spells/Telekinetic Maneuver|Telekinetic Maneuver]] as a 5th-rank occult spell, consuming one of your unexpended spell slots of the same rank as if you had used it to cast the spell.
+**Effect** You cast your choice of [[Telekinetic Haul|Telekinetic Haul]] or [[Telekinetic Maneuver|Telekinetic Maneuver]] as a 5th-rank occult spell, consuming one of your unexpended spell slots of the same rank as if you had used it to cast the spell.

 *Source: Pathfinder #189: Dreamers of the Nameless Spires* *OGL*